 “I'm old enough to handle being alone for fifteen minutes, Mom.
 You're just going downstairs, not to another state.”

 Riley stuffed her phone and room key into each of her front pockets.
 "Sometimes, I forget how grown-up you are, but you know how I worry.
 And I don't care how mature you are, bolt the door behind me."

 Julia followed her to the door, and Riley waited until she heard the bolt click before walking to the elevator.
-She took a deep breath as the elevator doors slid shut, grateful for a few moments of solitude.
+She took a deep breath as she stepped inside and the doors slid shut, grateful for her few seconds of solitude.

 A man leaned against the wall, watching the entire fiasco with folded arms and a smug grin.
 "If anyone's hurt, they're in the right place with a lobby full of doctors," he said.
 Riley smiled at his comment as she scurried toward the hallway to escape unnoticed.
 "And where do you think you're going?" he asked her.